7 Creative Mastermind Group Agenda Ideas

 - Create sub-groups around one specific topic.
 Do some members of your group want to create plans around Facebook advertising?
 Is there another set of people want to deep dive into work/life balance issues?
 Go ahead – let them!
 Plan for time in each meeting where members can come together in smaller groups to discuss a narrow topic.

 - Get away from it all, and organize a weekend retreat for your members.
 Members can use the time to think strategically about their goals and plans, or you can run ultra-long Hot Seats where each member can jump into a discussion about a juicy project they’re working on and map it out entirely.
 Here is an idea for a retreat weekend agenda.

 - Each one teach one – have each member volunteer to teach one of their expertise topics for 30 minutes in a meeting.
 They should select a topic that would benefit everyone in the group, and design the training session towards the knowledge level of the group.
 If someone’s expertise doesn’t fit the needs of the group, then have that person explain how to use a piece of software, and app, or a productivity tool that’s useful to the group.

 - Have the group brainstorm a group Mission and Vision statement.
 What’s the purpose of the group?
 What are its core values?
 Where does the group see itself a year from now…or two years from now?

 - Do Laser Hot Seats – imagine the energy created when each Hot Seat is only 10 minutes!
-It requires the Hot Seat member to be crystal clear and succinct in explaining their situation, and then remaining silent as the other members popcorn ideas quickly.
-No editing allows – just let it roar!
+It requires the Hot Seat member to be crystal clear and succinct in explaining their situation and then remaining silent as the other members popcorn ideas quickly.
+No editing allowed – just let it roar!

 This is just the tip of the iceberg.
 Let your imagination guide you in creating variations for mastermind group agendas that rock your members and keep them moving forward!